Sanctuary is a wholistic, healing ministry that provides safe,

 Plus, the parent who actually raised me is not only a genuine believer, but he's become an incredible minister over the last 30 years.
 I am nothing if not a testament of that.
 And incredibly, God had used him to speak another part of this amazing story right into existence!
 Did I mention how thankful I am for my dad?

-Hidden Valley: Speaking of bucking the odds, it was around that time that I was welcomed into the home of a horse therapist in Bath County and introduced to Equine Therapy.
+Hidden Valley: Speaking of bucking the odds, it was around that time that I was welcomed into the home of an Equine Body Worker in Bath County and introduced to Animal Medicine.
 There I was – without a home of my own – but safely and comfortably nestled inside the “smoke-house” of an old, beautiful historic farm estate.
 I reckon it used to be a cabin for curing meats of different kinds, but my hosts had turned it into a lovely guest cottage.
 The built-on porch overlooked the grassy meadows of Hidden Valley, which has been one of my favorite places in the world since I was 'knee-high to a grasshopper'.

 Grooming and caring for the horses was so comforting to my spirit and simply delightful to my senses.
 I'll never forget the smell of the horses inside the barn.
 Sometimes I would stop combing, lean my body up against the horse's belly, and just breath.
 It felt like my entire nervous system reset when I did.
 The energy flowing from the horse's massive body seemed to completely overpower mine in the most wonderful way.
 My gracious hostess even let me ride a time or two.
 It must have been her most stubborn gelding she instructed me to climb on bareback.
 A slight glint of amusement in her eyes, she insisted I take command of that horse and make it do what I willed.